 The shiny and highly adhesive properties of white and colorless pigments make them ideal for use in face powder.

-Carbon black offers conductive properties and is widely used in electronic parts for a variety of applications.
+Carbon black offers conductive properties and is widely used in various applications in electronic parts.

-The way we see colors and how they influence our lives could be more complicated because of the friction behind color perception.
-There are a number of physics principles involved in how we see colors and how they affect our color perception, such as wavelengths of energy, reflections, and signals that zap back and forth between the brain and the eyes.
+How we see colors and how they influence our lives could be more complicated because of the friction behind color perception.
+A number of physics principles are involved in how we see colors and how they affect our color perception, such as wavelengths of energy, reflections, and signals that zap back and forth between the brain and the eyes.

-ROYGBIV is a great example of different colors with different wavelengths that you might been taught in your school.
-This pattern represents energy wavelengths where red color tends to have the longest wavelength, whereas violet is known for the shortest wavelength.
+ROYGBIV is a great example of different colors with different wavelengths that you might have been taught in your school.
+This pattern represents energy wavelengths, where red tends to have the longest wavelength, whereas violet is known for the shortest wavelength.

 When sunlight comes into contact with an object, some materials absorb specific wavelengths, while some wavelengths that are not absorbed are reflected.
-We perceive the reflected wavelengths as colors when this reflected light reaches to our eyes.
+When this reflected light reaches our eyes, we perceive the reflected wavelengths as colors.

 And this is how it influences how we see colors and our color perception of different objects.